Vyral/natasha-greenhalgh-recruiting/_drafts/winning-the-day.md

 youtube_code: 6KejDMLuiZw
 ---

-{% include youtube.html %}If you really want to know whether you’re winning the day, define how many contacts you must have daily.
+{% include youtube.html %}<center>If you really want to know whether you’re winning the day, define how many contacts you must have daily.</center>

 How do you know if you’re winning the day?